Eric B. & Rakim: Follow the Leader and Let the Rhythm Hit 'Em

-Their 1990 album Let the Rhythm Hit 'Em was not as successful commercially as their first two LPs.
+Their 1990 album Let the Rhythm Hit 'Em was another successful gold album for the duo as they sold over 700,000 copies.
 Rakim referenced his enigmatic reputation on the song "Set 'Em Straight": "Here's the inside scoop on the fiend/They want to know why I'm seldom seen/'Cause who needs the TV screens and magazines/Or shooting through the city in fly limousines/'Cause one thing I don't need is a spotlight/'Cause I already got light..."
 He later said about his relative lack of commercial success: "You could sell a couple records and keep your integrity or you could go pop and sell a bunch of records and be gone tomorrow.
 I was trying to stick to my guns at that point."

 Mark Coleman of Rolling Stone stated: "There's nothing trendy about this impassive duo, no Steely Dan bites or bits of Afrodelic rhetoric here.
 Eric B. and Rakim are hip-hop formalists devoted to upholding the Seventies funk canon and advancing rap's original verbal mandate.
 Almost every track on their third album is built on poetic boasts and wicked J.B. samples, but dismissing Let the Rhythm Hit 'Em as some sort of conservative reaction – a gold-chain throwback – completely misses the point.
 Masters of their appointed tasks, rapper Rakim and Eric B. are also formal innovators.
 They both can riff and improvise like jazzmen, spinning endless variations on basic themes and playing off each other's moves with chilly intuition.
 The resulting music is as stark, complex and edgy as Rakim's stone-cold stare on the album cover."
 The album was one of the first to receive the honor of a 5 mic rating in The Source.
 But, much like their debut album, there is controversy over the production credit.